ninakali/ninakali.github.io/notes/win2/index.md

 ![](history/30_os2.png)

 IBM wants a new operating system for the successor of IBM PC, IBM Personal System/2 (PS/2).
 Many things are up in the air, but it is clear: IBM TopView as a graphical interface did not work out.
 Microsoft hoped that IBM would license Windows, but instead IBM offers Microsoft to make a new system, OS/2, from scratch.
+OS/2 is aiming to target abovementioned Intel 80286 processor, to fully reap the benefits of its 16 megabytes of address space and "protected mode", but will have to ditch full DOS compatibility for that.

 </div>